 5. Indonesian Influence Is Strong And Very Popular

 If you have enough holidays in Bali, it starts to follow you back.
 Who hasn’t at some point attempted the quintessential balinese pool hut in their suburban back yard?
 The truth is, the Indonesians are skilled craftsmen at creating the exotic.
-Its not surprising to see a little bit of that magic creeping into our renos.
+It’s not surprising to see a little bit of that magic creeping into our renovating style trends.
 Oversized rustic doors and door hardware, massive pots, running water, the much loved beaded chandelier, gauzy curtains, resort-style landscaping and screening and loads and load of greenery help to imbue depth and mystique in your reno.
 Our dear friend and designer Kathleen Friedrich of Twisted Lime has this nailed in her projects.

 Image: Sarah Davison Interiors via Pinterest

 6. Wallpaper Also Softens The Reno And Can Help To Provide Femininity.

 This is important because women buy houses but are careful to not go too girly.
 Wall paper is also a good way to add some personal style to your reno .
 The new products are easier to use , their designs are often of a larger scale than the older styles and can be rich in both colour and texture.
 I particularly love the linen wallpapers that give a very understated elegance to a room.
 This floral by Catherine Martin is called La Palma and is another of my faves.

 7. The Indoor/Outdoor Connection Is Still Really Important But It’s Being Taken To A New Level.

 A reno without a decent deck or outdoor area is missing an essential ingredient .
 However there has been a surge of popularity in indoor gardening which is drawing the outdoors deeper into the home .
 A mini jungle comprising palms, fiddle leafs, philodendron, monsterias and the exotic streletzia nicoli does not look out of place in a smart living room.